devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 1. This will display the template necessary to obtain the API Key for uploading metrics to the Grafana Cloud Prometheus service.
 1. Supply the name `jwt-pizza-metrics` for the `Access Policy token name`.
 1. Press `Create token`.
 1. Copy the token to a secure location in your development environment.
-You will need this token up upload metrics.
+You will need this token to upload metrics.
 1. Note the section titled `Anatomy of a metric`.
 This defines how to format the data that you upload to Prometheus.
 1. Note the section titled `Send a Prometheus metric from your application code`.
 This gives you examples of how to upload a metric using things like Curl, Node.js, or Go.
 The example has your API Key already prepopulated in the example.
+1. Copy the `userId` from the top of the Node example to the same location you saved the token.
+You will need this later.
 1. Copy the example for Curl.
 It will look something like the following:

    ```sh